mahsa-shabaninezhad/maktab48-project-Shabaninezhad/README.md

 ### Quantities Management Page

-In this page admin can add or modify price and inventory for each product. he can do it for several products simultaneously.
+In this page admin can add or modify price and inventory, by double clicking on them, for each product .
+(by double clicking on price or inventory it replace with an input.) he can do it for several products simultaneously.

 <p>&nbsp;</p>